Process that applicants for interruptibility service must complete in order to adopt the stablished legal framework.

 Exchange programs (MWh) in both flow directions of an interconnection resulting from transactions between market participants by means of market mechanisms.

-Payments (euros) of Electrical Systems for annual and monthly capacity reductions that have been necessary to apply.
+Payments (euros) of Electrical Systems for capacity reductions that have been necessary to apply.

 Energy withdrawn from the market matching as compensation for the energy added due to grid restrictions, or vice versa.